nabeelvalley/docs/content/blog/2023/23-03/postman-flows.md

 # References

 For more information on how to build an use a flow you can take a look at the [Postman Flows Overview](https://learning.postman.com/docs/postman-flows/gs/flows-overview/)

+Postman flows seems targeted at more technical users.
+In addition to this I think [IFTTT](http://ifttt.com/) is worth taking a look at if you're interested in doing some small flow-style automations

+For a bit of a more self-hosted alernative, you can also take a look at [Node-RED](https://nodered.org)